-Horse owners need a plan
+Horse owners plan

 The horse world is feeling the impact after mother nature continues pounding communities with everything she has.
 It began last month when an Oklahoma twister wiped out more than 200 horses.
 Raging wildfires struck Colorado this month and Alberta, Canada was hammered by unprecedented flooding this past week.